 It’s interesting to note that in 2012 Americans spent 32.4 BILLION dollars on sleep related aids from noise machines to specialty pillows.
 8.6 million Americans report taking medication to help them sleep better.
 Definitely, Americans are experiencing difficulty in getting restful sleep.
 One study suggests that, if you’re getting less than seven hours of sleep a night, even an extra hour of sleep could be a very easy way to boost your health.
 However, the opposite also holds true that if you are getting just one hour less of sleep a night, you may be raising your risk for many health concerns.

 Since your body does the most healing and repair work during sleep, it is imperative to address and correct unhealthy sleep habits in order to feel better and to head-off future disease and health concerns.
-Successfully addressing sleep issues is absolutely necessary for good health.
+Successfully addressing sleep issues is absolutely necessary for good health and well-being.
+Incorporating more good health habits into your life such as a healthy plant-based diet, exercise, adequate sunshine stress relief techniques and quality supplements can also help repair your circadian rhythm thus helping your body to get the sleep it needs.

 Resources & Research